yunhonam11/odin-node3/README.md

 Local Library

-A library application that allows the user to maintain catalog of books, authors, genres, and instances of books.
+A library application that allows the users to maintain a catalog of books, authors, genres, and instances of books - with options for adding, updating, and deleting entries.
 Built using Express, pug template, bootstrap, and deployed on Heroku.

 ============================================================================